Rutlish School: School buildings

 The 1957 school buildings are arranged around three sides of a quadrangle.
 To the north is a four-storey main entrance block (which contained the school library on the top floor, and a CCF rifle range in the roof space) and a three-storey central block of general purpose classrooms facing Watery Lane.
 To the west is a two-storey science block and to the east a two-storey block containing the canteen on the ground floor and the school hall on the first floor.
 Attached to the rear of the east block is the school gym.
 Also in the middle of the two buildings is a maths block on the second floor.

 Among the existing school buildings is one which has ties to John Innes.
 The "Manor House" adjacent to the school entrance on Watery Lane was Innes's home; a blue plaque records his association.
 The Manor House was used as the staff room and headmaster's office on the ground floor, and sixth form rooms on the first floor.

 Now demolished were school buildings next to the playing field; these were once the library and offices of the John Innes Institution and had ranges of greenhouses attached.
 In the 1950s and early 1960s these old buildings were used by the first and second year classes (known as forms 2A, 2B, 2C, 3A, 3B, 3C and 3D, alternating each year with either a three or four form intake) and the long greenhouse was used as a lunchtime canteen and a cloakroom.
 Later, in the 1980s, they were art and music rooms.
 A little-known feature of the old building was a warren of hidden crawlspace passages, accessible from the second floor music room, from where clandestine spying operations on other classes could be undertaken.

+The first year intake of pupils were allocated into “Forms” 2A, 2B and 2C.
+The second year were promoted to 3A, 3B and 3C.

+The third year were 4A,4B and 4C and were relocated to the main school.
+Some kind of grade assignment occurred whereby the “brighter” pupils were assigned to 4A etc although results indicated there was no real scoring performed.

+The next year was termed the “Remove” with forms designated RA, RB and RC.
+This was followed by the fifth year designated 5A, 5B and 5C.